 Serves 6 (5 topped cucumbers each)

 1 large English cucumber, peeled* and sliced thinly

 Freshly squeezed juice from 1/4 of a large lemon

 Dash of sea salt

 Spread the cucumber slices on a large platter.

 In a medium bowl, add the yogurt, lemon juice, garlic, dill and salt.
 Mix together gently until combined.

 Dollop a teaspoon of yogurt sauce on top of each cucumber slice.
 Sprinkle with paprika.
 Serve before the meal as an appetizer or as part of the meal immediately or refrigerate until ready to serve.

 Enjoy eating simply,

-*Note: Purchasing through my links is no added cost to you and offers a nominal commission to help with the upkeep of this website.
-Thank you!
+*Note: Purchasing through my links is no added cost to you and offers a tiny commission to help with the upkeep of my website.